 Congress signed the Uniform Monday Holiday Act in 1968, and it went into effect in 1971.
 This created a three-day weekend of four holidays: Memorial Day, Washington’s Birthday, Columbus Day, and Veterans Day.

-9. There Is a National Moment of Silence for Veterans Day
+9. There’s a National Moment of Silence for Veterans Day

-Did you know that there is a time dedicated to silence and remembrance on every Veterans Day?
+Did you know that there’s a time dedicated to silence and remembrance on every Veterans Day?
 In 2016, President Barack Obama signed the Veterans Day Moment of Silence Act.
 This means that at 3:11 p.m.
-(Atlantic standard time) on every Veterans Day, the current President will issue an official moment of silence for two minutes.
+(Atlantic Standard Time) each Veterans Day, the current President will issue an official moment of silence for two minutes.

 10. The Last U.S. WWI Vet Died in 2011

 The last living U.S. WWI Veteran is not so far removed from us.
-Only a decade ago, Frank Buckles passed away, making him the final surviving U.S. WWI Vet.
+Just over a decade ago, Frank Buckles passed away, making him the final surviving U.S. WWI Vet.

 Frank enlisted in the U.S. Army all the way back in 1917 when he was only 16 years old.
 He drove ambulances and motorcycles in Europe close to the front lines.
 He also served in WWII, where he was captured by Japanese forces and had to spend three years as a civilian prisoner in the Philippines.

-If you want to pay your respects to this bada**, you can visit his gravesite at Arlington National Cemetery, where he was buried on March 15, 2011.
+If you want to pay your respects to him, you can visit his gravesite at Arlington National Cemetery, where he was buried on March 15, 2011.

 11. The War Didn’t Actually End on 11/11/18